Predicting Personas Using Mechanic Frequencies and Game State Traces: MiniDungeons 2 Playtraces

 where $dist_{exit}$ is the distance from the current player location to the exit, and $steps$ is the amount of steps taken since the start of the game.

 MK agents will prioritize killing all monsters while attempting not to die and getting to the exit when all monsters have been slain.
-Equation~\ref{eq:mk} shows the heuristic ($h_{mk}$) and the cost ($g_{mk}$) functions of the monster killer agent.
+Equation~\ref{eq:mk} shows the heuristic ($h_{mk}$) function of the monster killer agent.

 where $c$ and $k$ are constants, $min(dist_{monster})$ is the distance to the closest monster from the player location, $dist_{exit}$ is the distance between the player and the exit, $N_{monster}$ is the number of alive monsters in the level, and $Dead$ is a binary value that is equal to 1 if the player is dead and 0 otherwise.